buildwithgrove/docs/docs/guides/navigating-the-portal/app-insights.md

 ---
-sidebar_position: 3
+sidebar_position: 5
-sidebar_label: Application Insights
+sidebar_label: Insights
 ---

-# Application Insights
+# Insights

-Get an immediate and detailed view of your application's interaction with blockchain networks with Grove's Application Insights, offering real-time visibility into performance and usage.
+Get an immediate and detailed view of your application's interaction with blockchain networks, offering real-time visibility into performance and usage.
 These insights empower you with immediate data, facilitating on-the-spot decision-making to optimize your application's functionality and user experience.

 ### Total Daily Relays
 The cumulative number of requests your application sends to the blockchain each day.
 Monitoring this metric in real time allows for agile adjustments, ensuring efficient capacity management and optimal response to user demand.